-On any given Tuesday during the summer, the imperial backdrop of the Niagara Gorge is converted into a musical agora of sorts for Western New Yorkers hungry to summon a taste of what their lives were like in the days prior to children and cholesterol.
+On any given Tuesday throughout the summer, the imperial backdrop of the Niagara Gorge is converted into a musical agora of sorts for Western New Yorkers hungry to summon a taste of what their lives were like in the days prior to children and cholesterol.

-They descend upon the Artpark compound in a flash, braving steamy temperatures, crowded restrooms, and their fellow concertgoers as part of a scheme to orchestrate their very own “Big Chill” moment.
+They descend upon the Artpark compound in a flash, braving steamy temperatures, crowded restrooms, and even their fellow concertgoers as part of a scheme to orchestrate their very own “Big Chill” moment.
 Every week is a reunion and whatever classic rock titan the venue has booked assumes the role of house band for the evening.

 Last night’s entertainment came in the form of ‘70s rock icons Bad Company, featuring original members Paul Rodgers, Mick Ralphs, and Simon Kirke.